Belarus–Mexico relations: High-level visits

+Bilateral Agreements

+Both nations have signed a few bilateral agreements such as an Agreement on the Establishment of a Joint Economic Commission (2008) and an Agreement for the Promotion and Reciprocal Protection of Investments (2008).

 Trade

-In 2018, trade between Belarus and Mexico totaled US$9.6 million.
+In 2023, trade between Belarus and Mexico totaled US$63.3 million.
 Belarus' main exports to Mexico include: brass-plated steel, tires, potassium chloride and band saw blades.
 Mexico's main exports to Belarus include: malt beer, tequila, and casing tubes.
 Mexican multinational company América Móvil operates in Belarus under the operation of A1 Telekom Austria Group.